-If you are in danger, please try to use a safer computer that someone abusive does not have direct or remote (hacking) access to.
+If you are in danger, try to use a safe computer that your abuser does not have direct or remote (hacking) access to.

 If you think your activities are being watched or monitored, they probably are.
 Abusive people are often controlling and want to know your every move.
 You don’t need to be a computer programmer or have special skills to monitor someone’s computer and Internet activities – anyone can do it.